kwatch/benry-ruby/benry-cmdopt/README.md

 * `optparse.rb` generates help message automatically, but it doesn't contain `-h`, `--help`, `-v`, nor `--version`.
   These options are available but not shown in help message.
 Strange.

+* `optparse.rb` can generate help message, but it contains command usage string such as `Usage: <command> [options]`. `optparse.rb` should NOT include it in help message because it is just a library, not framework.
+  If you want to change '[options]' to '[<options>]', you must manipulate help message string by yourself.

+  `benry/cmdopt.rb` doesn't include extra text (such as usage text) into help message. `benry/cmdopt.rb` does nothing superfluous.

 * `optparse.rb` generates help message with too wide option name by default.
 You must specify proper width.